h4cktoria/Marinette/README.md

 Important note: this is **NOT A REAL HACKING TOOLKIT**!
 This has been made, works and will work only in the game called Grey Hack!

-Currently, I consider Marinette an MVP, yet it is already capable of doing some basic stuff
+Currently, I consider Marinette an MVP, yet it's already capable of doing some basic stuff

 This repository is the only place where you can get Marinette without any risks.
-Do NOT trust in-game websites!!!
+DON'T trust in-game websites!!!